CycloneDX/cyclonedx-rust-cargo/cargo-cyclonedx/README.md

   * `bom`: Outputs a prefix of `bom` for the filename
   * `package`: Outputs a prefix using the `Cargo.toml` package name for the filename
 * `--output-prefix`: Outputs a custom prefix for the filename
-* `--license-lax`: Switch license parser to "lax mode", interpreting non-SPDX expressions like `MIT/Apache-2.0` as `MIT or Apache-2.0`
+* `--license-strict`: Switch license parser to "strict mode", failing on non-SPDX expressions like `MIT/Apache-2.0` as `MIT or Apache-2.0`
 * `--license-accept-named`: Adds license names, which will silently be accepted as a named license, in case parsing them as a SPDX license expression fails

 Notes: